graeme-a-stewart/cpp-concurrency/doc/04a-TBBTasks.md

 As usual, with more control comes more power, with more power comes more responsibility (i.e. if you make lots of tiny tasks, TBB will abide and performance will suffer, ref parallel_for_each).
-A rule of thumb is that a task should have at least 10000 micro operations such as multiplications or a similar load, e.g. 200 sin() calls.
+A rule of thumb is that a task should take at least 10000 cpu-cycles e.g. 200 sin() calls.

 ```
     #include "tbb/task_group.h"